Man who led rioters up Capitol stairs identified as Iowan in local news reports

 A man captured in several videos and photographs at Wednesday's pro-Trump siege of the U.S. Capitol has been identified in local news reports as 41-year-old Doug Jensen.

-Jensen, a Des Moines, Iowa, native, was seen wearing a QAnon T-shirt depicting an eagle and the conspiracy theory motto "Where we go one, we go all."
+Jensen, a Des Moines, Iowa, native, was seen wearing a QAnon T-shirt depicting an eagle and the conspiracy theory motto, "Where we go one, we go all."

 INDIANA WHITE NATIONALIST AT CAPITOL RIOT IDENTIFIED IN PHOTOS